daxio/k8s-lemp/USAGE.md

 The best way to push and deploy changes to a production website is with a development or "canary" version which is initially separate from the production site.
 With WordPress this entails following the [Adding a website](#adding-a-website) section.

 * Add an A record in your domain's DNS settings with another name like "dev" pointing to the same Ingress IP address.
 So the URL of this site would be like https://dev.doodads.com.
 * Follow the [Adding a website](#adding-a-website) section and use this new URL for your Ingress resources.
-Also use a new short name such such as `wp-dev-dd` (this is what we will use going forward).
+This time, use a short name following some versioning scheme.
+For example `wp-dd-v2` (this is what we will use going forward).
-* Make sure to create another database in MariaDB as well, again using your new "dev" short name.
+* Make sure to create another database in MariaDB as well, again using your new "wp-dd-v2" short name.
 * Once your site is available at https://dev.doodads.com, you'll basically have a fresh WordPress site, just as before.
 * Now, the best way we have found to get a replica of your production site into this new "dev" domain is to use a backup or replication plugin.
 This is cleaner and easier than copying raw files and databases and WordPress handles everything such as search/replacing domain names and putting things in the right place.
 There are various plugins such as [UpdraftPlus](https://wordpress.org/plugins/updraftplus/).
 Just use one that can backup/restore and clone/migrate your site to a different domain.
 * Now you have two sites, where you can essentially try any new crazy ideas on the *frontend* (themes, design) or *backend* (server/DB configurations) of your canary site until you're happy with it and decide to start **live testing**.